JSBSim-Team/jsbsim/joss_paper/paper.md

 * MATLAB S-Function that interfaces JSBSim with MATLAB Simulink.
 * Unreal Engine plugin.

+JSBSim has been in active development for almost 30 years.

 # Statement of Need

 Aerospace researchers, instructors, and engineers often need a flight dynamics model (FDM) that is scientifically credible and openly accessible.
 Existing FDMs are either proprietary, tightly integrated with specific simulators, or lack extensibility for custom modeling, automated testing, or integration into research pipelines.
 Others have been in development for so long that they have become difficult to adapt or even to understand.
 JSBSim fills this gap by offering a standalone, open-source FDM with a clear architecture, straightforward and predictable behavior, and a long history in academic, government, and open-source projects.